4 min read | 19 March, 2021 By Laura Sands

 The percentage of lost hours is calculated as follows:

-The frequency rate measures the average number of absences an employee has as a percentage but doesn’t take account of the length of those absence periods or give you an indication of any employee who takes more than one period of absence.
+This absence tracking method doesn’t take account of the length of those absence periods or give you an indication of any employee who takes more than one period of absence.

 The formula for this is S x S x D